ALTIBASE/Documents/Manuals/Altibase_7.2/eng/iSQL User's Manual.md

 ##### Constraints

-- This is possible if you can see commands that were previously executed by pressing the up arrow key(↑) in isql on UNIX.
+- This function can only be used  when previous commands are accessible by using the arrow keys on command prompt or shell prompt.
-- Up to 100 interactive commands can be stored.
+- Maximum 100 commands can be stored.

-Be careful with file access management because [[b1\]](#_msocom_1) sensitive information such as user passwords can be also recorded in the file by user.
+File access control should be well taken care of when this function is used since every command the user entered is stored in the file, including sensitive information such as user passwords.

 #### Shell Commands